DSF Research Grant Programs

 • Research that will encourage the development of novel therapies to prevent onset or halt the progression of the Dravet syndrome

-Click on the buttons below to learn more about each type of grant.
+Click on the buttons below to learn more about each grant category and find information on the application process.

 microscope dsf research icon